BiswasJishnu/Neo-Vim-Starter-Pack/README.md

 ```html
 source $HOME/.config/nvim/vim-plug/plugins.vim
 ```
-> *  This will **source** all your **plugin configuration** to init.vim which will instruct neovim about the plugins
+> *  This will **source** all your **plugin configuration** to init.vim which will instruct neovim about the plugins.
-> *  Its best practice to create such seperate directories and store configurations and later sourcing them instead of messing up our init.vim file
+> *  Its best practice to create such seperate directories and store configurations and later sourcing them instead of messing up our init.vim file.

 <br>